Frequently Asked Questions (FAQs)

 01 April - 31 May

-Kenya’s seasons are based primarily on “The Great Migration” - as well as vacation season preferences of Europeans, Asians and the Kenyan Citizens themselves, the December Festive Season.
+Kenya’s seasons are based primarily on “The Great Migration” - as well as vacation season preferences of Europeans, Asians, and the Kenyan Citizens themselves, as well as the December Festive Season.

-What does this mean for you and your Kenyan Safari?
+What does this mean for planning your Kenyan Safari?
 The Green Season offers exceptional bargains in Kenya.
-Without an intense “Monsoon” or rainy season, which is along the Kenyan Coast, inland Kenyan Safaris, as well as other outdoor activities, such as golfing and fishing, can be enjoyed year round.
+Without an intense “Monsoon” or rainy season, which is along the Kenyan Coast, inland Kenyan Safaris, as well as other outdoor activities, such as Golfing and Fishing, can be enjoyed year round.

 Tanzania: